-How I led design updates and a navigation redesign that helped increase user satisfaction scores by ##%.
+How I led design updates and a navigation redesign that helped improve task success rate by 20%.

 Blue Cross Blue Shield is one of the biggest health insurance companies in the U.S. Their Federal Employee Program, or FEP, covers over 50% of the 8.3 million American federal workers and retirees around the world.